 Do you ever wonder what to do when you first meet someone?
 Should you extend your hand or wait for the other person to do so?
 It's important to learn the proper way to shake hands because making a good first impression is essential in many social and business situations.

-This gives you the opportunity to establish your friendliness and accessibility, whether you are meeting your neighbors or starting a new job.
-Practice with friends or family members before you start shaking the hands of... strangers.
+Shaking a person's hand gives you the opportunity to establish your friendliness and accessibility, whether you are meeting your neighbors or starting a new job.
+Practice with friends or family members before you start... shaking the hands of strangers.
 Remember that people often initially judge you by your handshake, so make sure it shows your confidence and pleasant personality.

 Occasions you will need to shake hands: